-Join Jeff Foster for an in-depth discussion in this video Roto-painting mattes, part of Advanced Compositing, Tracking, and Roto Techniques with After Effects.
+Join Jeff Foster for an in-depth discussion in this video Roto-painting mattes, part of After Effects: Advanced Compositing Tracking and Roto Techniques.

 So, now that I have my character rotoed out with Roto brush, and I've got that layer frozen.
 What I like to do next is actually create a movie from this layer, so that I don't have to work on the actual Roto layer.
 So, I turn off everything except for just this layer.
 So, I've got this black alpha out here.
 And I render out a movie and bring that back in as a movie with an alpha.
 I've already got one rendered out here that I can use.
 I just drag that down into my project.